-Three people were shot dead and five others injured after a gunman opened fire on a tram in the Dutch city of Utrecht on Monday morning, according to authorities.
-A suspect was arrested later that day after a massive manhunt was launched for a 37-year-old wanted in connection to the attack.
+Three people were shot dead and five others injured after a gunman opened fire on a tram in the Dutch city of Utrecht on Monday, according to authorities.
+At the time of writing, a massive manhunt is underway for a 37-year-old man who is wanted in connection to the attack.

 The city of Utrecht raised its terrorism threat to the highest level following the shooting.

 French President Emmanuel Macron is considering banning protests on the Champs Elysees following violent yellow-vest demonstrations that saw vandalism and looting in Paris over the weekend.

 Prime Minister Edouard Philippe took an even tougher stance, warning that, "From next Saturday, we will ban 'yellow vest' protests in neighbourhoods that have been the worst hit as soon as we see sign of the presence of radical groups and their intent to cause damage."